 Although there are some notable changes in the structure of the constraint when hours information is partially observable, it does not follow that it necessarily leads to a large improvement in social welfare.
 Indeed, in the absence of the hours conditioning, there are only few individuals working less than 19 hours (see Figure 5b when $\theta = -0.2$) so the potential that it offers to improve social welfare appear limited.
-We now attempt to provide some guidance concerning the size of the welfare gain from introducing hours rules.
-The exact experiment we perform is as follows: we calculate the level of social welfare under the optimal schedule with hours contingent payments, and then determine the increase in expenditure that is required to obtain the same level of social welfare in the absence of such hours conditioning.
-In conducting this experiment we allow all the parameters of the (earnings) tax schedule to vary so this is obtained at least cost.
+We now provide some guidance concerning the size of the welfare gain from introducing hours rules.
+The exact experiment we perform is as follows: we calculate the level of social welfare under the optimal schedule with hours contingent payments, and then determine the increase in expenditure that is required to obtain the same level of social welfare in the absence of such hours conditioning; we allow all the parameters of the (earnings) tax schedule to vary so this is obtained at least cost.

-Perhaps unsurprisingly, these welfare gains are found to be relatively small; in both the $\theta = -0.4$ and $\theta = -0.2$ cases the expenditure increase required to achieve the level of social welfare obtained under the 19 hours rule is a little under 1% of the current level.
+Perhaps unsurprisingly, these welfare gains are found to be relatively small.
+In both the $\theta = -0.4$ and $\theta = -0.2$ cases the expenditure increase required to achieve the level of social welfare obtained under the 19 hours rule is less than 1%.
 When the least redistributive preferences are considered, this falls to just 0.2%.
-Even without allowing for any form of measurement error, it follows that unless the costs of partial hours observability is sufficiently low, it would appear difficult to advocate the use of a 19 hour rule based upon this analysis.
-This has very important policy implications given that the UK tax credit system makes heavy use of very similar hours conditions.18
+Even without allowing for any measurement error, it follows that unless the costs of partial hours observability is sufficiently low, it would appear difficult to advocate the use of a 19 hour rule based upon this analysis.
+This has very important policy implications given that the UK tax credit system makes heavy use of very similar hours conditions.
+We